rjrodger/gex/README.md

 ## Usage

-The `gex` object is a function that takes a single argument, the glob expression.
+The `Gex` object is a function that takes a single argument, the glob expression.
 This returns a `Gex` object that has only one function
 itself: `on`.
 The `on` function accepts any JavaScript data type, and operates as follows: